dcdelia/tinyvm/README.md

 TinyVM> HELP COMP_CODE
 Manipulate compensation code for OSR points:
 --> COMP_CODE <OP> FOR <F1> AT <P1> TO <F2> AT <P2>
+--> COMP_CODE <OP> FOR <F1> TO <F2>

 where:
-	OP is one of the following actions: CHECK, CAN_BUILD, BUILD F1 and F2 are existing functions
+	OP is one of the following actions: CHECK, CAN_BUILD, BUILD, SHOW, TEST F1 and F2 are existing functions
 	P1 and P2 are locations in F1 and F2 respectively

 COMP_CODE can CHECK whether a compensation code is required to perform an OSR transition from P1 to P2, verify if OSRKit CAN_BUILD it automatically and actually BUILD it.
+For debugging purposes, COMP_CODE can SHOW a built compensation code and also TEST if an OSR continuation funtion can be successfully generated from it.

+When P1 and P2 are not specified, the required action is performed on all the candidate OSR source locations in F1 encoded in the StateMap.

 Program locations can be expressed using an LLVM '%name' (including numerical IDs for anonymous values) or a line ID '$i' reported by SHOW_LINE_IDS.
 When a